Discover the Fastest + Easiest Way to Start or Grow Your Lawn Care or Landscaping Business!

 Buy an Existing Landscaping Business or Start Your Own?

 Many a starry eyed entrepreneur have thought that they could start a mowing service because “how hard could it be?
 I know how to cut my own grass.”
 Unless they have no money to start a lawn service, after spending thousands on commercial equipment they soon find that having a good cash flow and making a profit in the low baller lawn care market is not that easy.
 After a season or two they realize their mistake and sell their accounts and equipment.
+So should you buy or sell your landscaping business?
 The best advice I can give about getting into this businesses, and can pay cash, is that buying an existing company is the best way to go.
 You will pay far less for the used equipment and the existing client accounts will provide some immediate cash flow.

 What You Need To Start Your Own Mowing Company